DeTraRoX/Hospital-Resource-Allocation-System/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.

-<p align="center">🚑 Built with ❤️ to make hospital resource management faster, fairer, and more efficient.</p>
+<h4 align="center">🚑 Built with ❤️ to make hospital resource management faster, fairer, and more efficient.</h4>